 - Women can teach, however.
 They can teach other women, they can share the gospel and teach the unsaved, they can teach children.

-The Bible is silent on women's role in the work world.
-There is nothing in the Bible that says a woman cannot work.
-A woman can become President of the United States but in the church, she receives instruction quietly.
+The Bible is silent on women's role in the world of professional employment.
+There is nothing in the Scriptures that says a woman cannot work outside the home.
+A woman can become President of the United States and due the respect and authority that is associated with that position to the same degree that it would if a man held that role, but in the church she receives instruction quietly (even if she served as President in the world of politics).
 This is her challenge in the modern world.
 Obeying God in this question, against all social norms in our culture, is very difficult.
-(Men also balked at Jesus' teaching, whether they were Jews or Gentiles, they did not like that they were to only have one wife).
+We should note that men also balked at Jesus' teaching, whether they were Jews or Gentiles, in that they did not like the fact that they were to only have one wife.
+However, if they were to be faithful disciples they had to submit to teachings that were a personal challenge and not only those that were easy and advantageous to accept (i.e. all sins forgiven).

 13 For it was Adam who was first created, and then Eve.
 14 And it was not Adam who was deceived, but the woman being deceived, fell into transgression.